thePeras/LDTS_Flappy_Tiger/docs/README.md

 ## LDTS_0402 - Flappy Tiger

-The Flappy Tiger is game trully inspired by the Flappy Bird game, but with a few twists.
+The Flappy Tiger is game truly inspired by the Flappy Bird game, but with a few twists.
 The objective of the game is to maneuver a small tiger, the protagonist, through a series of walls coming from the right.

 Each wall has a gap and the player must pass through the gap to score a point.
 The game ends when the player collides with a wall or hits the floor.
 The player can also collect collectables, that give the player points or start a god mode, where the gap between the walls is increased, making the game easier.

-Be aware that Flappy Tiger is an addicting game that tests the player's reflexes and patience.
+Be aware that Flappy Tiger is an addictive game that tests the player's reflexes and patience.
 It's a great way to challenge yourself.

 Developed by
 - **Francisco da Ana** (up202108762)